 3-1 Sanitary and phytosanitary measures adopted by the Kingdom are based on standards, specifications and international guidelines and recommendations, with the exception of precautionary and scientifically justified measures that achieve a higher level of protection than the level of the measures based on international standards, specifications and recommendations which are consistent with all the provisions of the Regulations.

-3-3 The Kingdom may maintain health and phytosanitary measures taken, to lead to protect the life or health of human, animal or plant at a higher level than can be achieved by implement measures based on the appropriate international standards, guidelines and recommendations, that are scientifically justified or as a result of the level of particular protection of human, animal or plant, which is different from what can be achieved by using measures based on international standards, guidelines and recommendations, and consistent with all provisions of this Convention
+3-3 The Kingdom may maintain health and phytosanitary measures taken, to lead to protect the life or health of human, animal or plant at a higher level than can be achieved by implementing measures based on the appropriate international standards, guidelines and recommendations, that are scientifically justified or as a result of the level of particular protection of human, animal or plant, which is different from what can be achieved by using measures based on international standards, guidelines and recommendations, and consistent with all provisions of this Convention

 4-1 The Kingdom shall take into account the Sanitary and Phytosanitary measures taken in other countries and members of the organization, if they are equivalent to its measures, even if these measures differ from those used by other members of the organization, which are trading in the same product, if the exporting member State proved to the Kingdom, objectively, that its measures achieve the level of protection for human, animal and plant health, applicable in the Kingdom.
 To verify that, the Kingdom is entitled to take measures, such as running any related necessary and appropriate tests.